TeamHypersomnia/Hypersomnia/README.md

     - Even the silliest details like bullet shells are fully synchronized *without* paying for it with network traffic.
   - As a bonus, lag is hidden exceptionally well as the game doesn't just mindlessly "extrapolate" frames visually - rather, it simulates the entire game world forward *offscreen* to accurately predict the future.
   - For the very curious - here's an [article from my old abandoned blog](https://teamhypersomnia.github.io/newscast/full-blown-networking-with-latency-hiding-for-physics), showing how I achieved this as early as in 2016.
+- Browser clients and native clients **can play on the same servers**, thanks to [libdatachannel](https://github.com/paullouisageneau/libdatachannel) and [datachannel-wasm](https://github.com/paullouisageneau/datachannel-wasm).
+  - You can [host a server in the browser](https://hypersomnia.xyz/host) and connect to it with a native client...
+  - ...and vice versa: host a server in the native client and send anyone the link to join from the browser!
 - In the browser version, you can **sign in with Discord** and play ranked matches to compete on the [global Leaderboards](https://hypersomnia.xyz/leaderboards)!
   - You can also [associate your Discord account with Steam account](https://hypersomnia.xyz/profile) so that the Steam version and web version **share the same rating!**
 - You can host a working game server *from the main menu* - the game is able to **forward ports out of the box!**